Tour the Regent’s Canal and discover amazing food

 Keep your bike safe

 Find directions to Paddington Central on the getting here page.
 For all the latest news follow us on Instagram, Twitter and Facebook.
-Plus sign up to Paddington Central newsletter here for special offers and the latest unmissable events.
+Plus sign up to the Paddington Central newsletter here for special offers and the latest unmissable events.